Trysa - Trusñ

 Heroon of Trysa and the Eastern Necropolis

-In the eastern necropolis area, there are the remains of three rock tombs and a sarcophagus just east of the heroon walls.
-All of the rock tombs were classical Lycian house style that imitated wooden architecture but were badly damaged.
-Only the lower floor of one, which was thought to have been two-storied at one time, remained partially intact.
-The sarcophagus, which is quite well preserved, was taken to Vienna by Benndorf together with the friezes of the heroon.
-It was called the Dereimis-Aischylos sarcophagus because of the names mentioned in the short Greek inscription on it.
-While the chest of the sarcophagus, which was standing on a 3-stepped podium, is plain and undecorated, the Lycian-style ogival-shaped lid is decorated with rich reliefs.
+In the eastern necropolis area, just east of the heroon walls, there are remains of three rock tombs and a sarcophagus.
+All the rock tombs were of the classical Lycian house type, imitating wooden architecture, but are badly damaged.
+Only the lower floor of one tomb—thought to have once been two-storied—remains partially intact.
+The well-preserved sarcophagus was taken to Vienna by Benndorf along with the heroon friezes.
+It is known as the Dereimis-Aischylos sarcophagus, named after the individuals mentioned in a short Greek inscription on it.
+While the chest of the sarcophagus, which stood on a three-stepped podium, is plain and undecorated, the Lycian-style ogival-shaped lid is richly decorated with reliefs.

 References: